Graduate Student Roadmap

 - Parental Leave

-As part of the broader strategic effort, Vice Chancellor Ian A. Waitz recently announced a new Parental Leave policy for all graduate students, along with a set of Frequently Asked Questions.
+As part of the broader strategic effort, Vice Chancellor Ian A. Waitz announced a new Parental Leave policy for all graduate students, along with a set of Frequently Asked Questions.

-This year, in response to the findings of the Graduate Student Housing Working Group’s interim report, MIT committed to add at least 950 beds to our 2016-17 graduate housing stock and to conduct a rigorous assessment of needs every three years, and an annual review of progress.
+In fall 2017, in response to the findings of the Graduate Student Housing Working Group’s interim report, MIT committed to add at least 950 beds to our 2016-17 graduate housing stock and to conduct a rigorous assessment of needs every three years, and an annual review of progress.

 - Graduate Stipends